GoogleChrome/web.dev/src/site/content/en/learn/html/document-structure/index.md

 ### `<html>`

-The HTML is the root element for an HTML document.
+The `<html>` element is the root element for an HTML document.
 It is the parent of the `<head>` and `<body>`, containing everything in the HTML document other than the DTD.
 If omitted it will be implied, but it is important to include it, as this is the element on which the language of the content of the document is declared.

 ### Content language